Waste Disposal Request, Skips and More…

 more details

-If you require new (empty) confidential waste bags to be delivered, or you want to request collection of full printer/toner cartridge recycling boxes, please send an email to waste@reading.ac.uk with details of how many items, the location, and any access requirements for the Porters.
+If you require new (empty) confidential waste bags to be delivered, or you want to request collection of full printer/toner cartridge recycling boxes, please do this via the new FixMy page within the Estates' Concerto system by raising a Portering Job Request (not a Waste Disposal Request).
+Or send an email to waste@reading.ac.uk with details of how many items, the location, and any access requirements for the Porters.
 The request will then be passed on to the Porters for them to undertake on a free-of-charge basis.

-Please note that you must use the Online Disposal Request Form above to request collection of full confidential waste bags, since this is a chargeable service.
+Please note that you must use the Waste Disposal Request Form to request collection of full confidential waste bags.

 Skip hire